Owen Leeming

 Owen Leeming (born 1930) is a New Zealand poet, playwright, radio presenter and television producer.
 While working in broadcasting in London and New Zealand in the 1950s and 1960s, he had short stories and poems published in various magazines and journals, and wrote stage and radio plays.
-In 1970 he was the first recipient of one of New Zealand's foremost literary awards, the Katherine Mansfield Menton Fellowship, after which he published his first collection of poetry.
-Later in life he settled in France and became a translator.
-His second collection of poetry was published in 2018, over four decades after his first collection, followed by a selected works in 2021.
+In 1970, he was the first recipient of one of New Zealand's foremost literary awards, the Katherine Mansfield Menton Fellowship, after which he published his first collection of poetry.

+Later in life, Leeming settled in France and became a translator.
+His second collection of poetry was published in 2018, over four decades after his first collection, followed by a collection of selected works in 2021.

 Early life and career

-Leeming was born in Christchurch, New Zealand and attended St Bede's College.
-He studied French and music at the University of Canterbury.
+Leeming was born in Christchurch, New Zealand, and attended St Bede's College on a boarding scholarship.
+He studied French and music at the University of Canterbury, then named Canterbury College.
+During this time he won a Christchurch Civic Music Council competition with a choral music composition, and in 1953 he was the chairman of the Canterbury College Drama Society.

 After university, Leeming went to France to study musical composition, having been granted a government bursary, but left after a year.
 He subsequently worked in broadcasting in London and New Zealand for a number of years.
 Notably, in 1961, Leeming interviewed Ted Hughes and Sylvia Plath for the BBC, in a radio broadcast entitled Two of a Kind: Poets in Partnership.
 In 1962, Leeming interviewed the three surviving sisters of New Zealand author Katherine Mansfield.
 The interview was recorded for the New Zealand Broadcasting Corporation archives.